nextstrain/nextclade/paper/paper.md

 # Summary

-The variants of concern (VoCs) of SARS-CoV-2 have highlighted the need for a global molecular surveillance via whole genomes sequencing.
+The variants of concern (VoCs) of SARS-CoV-2 have highlighted the need for a global molecular surveillance of pathogens via whole genomes sequencing.
-This sequencing is performed by hundreds of labs across the globe some of which have limited capacity for quality control and further analysis.
+This sequencing, for SARS-CoV-2 and other pathogens, is performed by hundreds of labs across the globe some of which have limited capacity for quality control and further analysis.
 Nextclade aligns viral genomes to a reference sequence, calculates several QC metrics, assigns sequences to a clade or variant, and identifies changes of the viral proteins relative to the reference sequence.
-Nextclade is available as a commandline tool and as a web application with completely client based processing such that sequence data doesn't leave the user's browser.
+Nextclade is available as a command-line tool and as a web application with completely client based processing such that sequence data doesn't leave the user's browser.

 # Statement of need